suhock/php-dependency-injection/README.md

 will call the factory that you specified for that class, store the result, and then return it.
 Any time the container receives a subsequent request for that class — directly or through any [scope](#scopes) — it will return that same instance.
-The default `Container` provides convenience methods for adding singleton factories, all starting with the prefix `addSingleton`.
+The default `ContainerBuilder` provides convenience methods for adding singleton factories, all starting with the prefix `addSingleton`.

 #### Scoped